 There is a second perspective that holds a completely opposing belief.
 Many of these people once believed the same as the first group, until they were presented with new and conflicting information.
 Through personal experience and observation, critical thinking, logic and rationale, and even intuition, they came to a view that the truth of the world was perhaps different to what they had been told.

-These people generally believe the government, authority and media is NOT looking after them, often lies and manipulates, and places restrictions and imposing laws on the people to create fear and control and serve their own self interests.
+These people generally believe the government, authority and media are NOT looking after them, often lies and manipulates, and place restrictions and impose laws on the people to create fear and control and serve their self-interest.

 What Is Cognitive Dissonance?

 Cognitive is the mental process of acquiring knowledge and understanding through the experiences of the senses, thought and emotion.
 Cognitive is the mental processes involved in learning, understanding and knowing things and processes information received through the body to generate new knowledge.